mkikets99/CAHBotDatabase/packs/en/cardagaihumaoffipack/README.md

 | And I would have gotten away with it, too, if it hadn't been for _! | 1 |
 | Awww, sick!
 I just saw this skater do a 720 kickflip into _! | 1 |
 | Dear Substitute Teacher, could you please stop _? | 1 |
-| DOCTOR:
-What seems to be the problem?
+| DOCTOR:What seems to be the problem?

 YOU:
 _. | 1 |